RobotLocomotion/drake/doc/_pages/code_style_guide.md

   syntax.
 Rationale: exceptions raised in lazy formatting get printed to ``stderr``, but are otherwise ignored, and thus may escape notice.
-* Executable Python files should be limited to *only* scripts which are not run via Bazel-generated Python proxy scripts.
+* Executable Python files should be limited to *only* scripts which are not run via Bazel-generated Python proxy scripts [1].
 If a script qualifies, use the following "shebang" line:

 ```